danilonishi/spotify-saver/README.md

 spotifysaver-api
 ```

 The server will run at `http://localhost:8000` by default.
+The API accepts Spotify track, album, and playlist URLs, as well as direct YouTube video and collection URLs.
+Active downloads can be cancelled with `POST /api/v1/download/{task_id}/cancel`.
 You can find the [API documentation here](API_IMPLEMENTATION_SUMMARY.md), which describes the technical aspects and usage in detail.

 ## 🖥️ Web Interface (UI)